What is DefenseClaw?

 config.toml, Cursor'shooks.json, OpenClaw's plugin). - One audit log covers every agent the operator runs.

-- One policy file serves every connector — there is exactly one
+- One config file serves every connector — there is exactly one

 Where DefenseClaw sits